1935 Auckland Rugby League season: Season News

+Club teams by grade participation

 Annual meeting

 At the annual meeting on April 9 the report and balance sheet was presented.
 It was noted that despite there being rain on ten Saturdays during the 1934 season there was a “marked increase in ground and grandstand receipts”.
 The working account balance had improved from £762 7/9 in 1933 to £1,254 0/9 by the end of 1934 with gate and grandstand returns totalling £2,814 10/3.
 The league's assets were valued at £10,983 16/7 made up from Carlaw Park (£6,980 11/2), grandstand (£3,686 10/9), furniture and fittings (£101 6/2), and plant and gear (£181 13/10), which left a profit of £435 18/4.
 Adjustments to the players’ insurance scheme and fewer accidents saw a saving of over £70.
 The league gave £429 17/3 to the clubs which was slightly up on the 1933 season.
 The report also noted the retirement of Messrs.
 F. Ellis (treasurer), T. Davis (secretary, Junior Control Board), and to Mr. Vic Simpson (secretary, Referees Association).
 The following were elected as officers for the 1935 season: patron, Mr. J.B.
 Donald; vice-patron, Mr. J.F.W.
 Dickson; president, James Carlaw; chairman, Mr. Grey Campbell; deputy chairman, Ted Phelan; vice-presidents, Messrs R.D.
 Bagnall, R. Benson, J. Bellamy, O. Blackwood, J. Donald, C. Drysdale, H. Grange, R.J.
 Laird, W.J.
 Lovett, John A. Lee (M.P.), J. Montgomery, E. Morton, Joe Sayegh, C. Seagar, Bill Schramm (M.P.), R.T.
 Sharman, W. Wallace, H. Walmsley, G.T.
 Wright, R.H.
 Wood, G.C.Gilmore, and Webb; club delegates to the board of control, J.W.
 Probert, and Jim Rukutai; referees’ delegate, William Mincham.
 In mid April Mr. Ernest Davis, and Mr. T.G.
 Symonds (managing director of George Court and Sons Ltd.) were elected vice-presidents of ARL.

 The 3rd annual Auckland Rugby League ball was held on October 2 at the Peter Pan Cabaret.
 Members of the touring Australian team were in attendance and the combined colours of the Auckland clubs were used to decorate the ballroom.

 The following were elected to the ARL Board of Control: hon secretary, Mr. Ivan Culpan; hon treasurer, Mr. J.E.
 Knowling; New Zealand Council delegate, Mr. R. Doble; hon solicitor, Mr. H.M.
 Rogerson; press steward, Mr. R. Doble; hon. auditor, Mr. R.A.
 Spinley; hon physicians, Drs.
 Tracey Inglis, Pezaro, Gwynne, Holdgate, Waddell, Burrell, and Locke; hon masseur, Mr. F. Flannagan; timekeepers, Messrs.
 W. Liversidge and A.E.
 Chapman; referees appointment board, Mr. L Binns and Wilkie; emergency committee, the chairman, secretary and Mr. Rukutai; finance committee, the chairman, secretary and Messrs.
 Probert and William Mincham.
 In mid April Mr. Ernest Davis, and Mr. T.G.
 Symonds (managing director of George Court and Sons Ltd.) were elected vice-presidents of ARL.